Agadez Region

 Agadez Region is one of the seven regions of Niger.
 At 667,799 km2, it covers more than half of Niger's land area, and is the largest region in the country, as well as the largest African state subdivision.
-The capital of the department is Agadez.
+The capital of the region is Agadez.

 History

 The region is a centre for palaeontology, with numerous dinosaur skeletons being found here, including the Ouranosaurus nigeriensis.
 Cave painting and the remains of ancient human settlements are also located here.
 Tuareg peoples began migrating to the region from the mid-8th century.
 From the mid-15th century to the early 20th, much of the region was under the control of the Sultanate of Agadez, except for a period when the area came under the rule of the Songhai Empire in the 1500s.

 The region suffered with the advent of French colonialism as power shifted away to the southwest; Tuareg disaffection with French rule resulted in the Kaocen revolt in 1916–17.
 This process continued following Niger's independence in 1960; local Tuareg saw little recompense from the uranium mining boom in Arlit in the 1970s, and Agadez Region was struck by repeated droughts and famines.
 Since then there have been two Tuareg rebellions: from 1990–95 and 2007–09.
 In recent years the region has also been affected by an insurgency in the Maghreb by Islamist groups.